Sally's Savings Blog Personal Finance Blog for Reducing Debt

 Shop Fresh

 Instead, shop the outer limits of the store.
-Buy fresh produce, and only enough that you’ll use it before it goes bad and becomes wasteful.
-Buy fresh meats, and look for lean cuts.
-Try to shop in bulk when it comes to grains, and always go for whole grains.
+Buy fresh produce, and only enough that you’ll use it before it goes bad, and becomes wasteful.
+Look for fresh meats and lean cuts.
+You can also explore grocery store discounts and coupons on a Food Basics Flyer or visit a store website for food and item listings before going out to shop for these products.
+By doing that, you can get basic pricing details as well as learn what products are recently stocked and what is not available.
+Additionally, try to shop in bulk when it comes to grains, and always go for whole grains.

 Grow Your Own